University of Houston Law Center Logo

 This tier consists of competitions with 40 or more teams.
 Points are awarded as follows: Champion (15 points), Finalist (12 points), Semi-finalist (8 points), Quarterfinalist (4 Points), Best Brief and Best Speaker (7 points each).

-Note 3: Any competition not listed in Tier 1 that has a regional component is treated as a Tier 2 competition for the purposes of the rankings.
+Any competition not listed in Tier 1 that has a regional component is treated as a Tier 2 competition for the purposes of the rankings.
 While regional points are not awarded for these competitions, the Tier 2 status recognizes the competitiveness of these competitions.

-Tier 3 This tier consists of competitions with 25-39 teams.
+This tier consists of competitions with 25-39 teams.
 Points are awarded as follows: Champion (11 points), Finalist (8 points), Semi-finalist (4 points), Best Brief and Best Speaker (5 points each).

-Tier 4 This tier consists of competitions with 11-24 teams.
+This tier consists of competitions with 11-24 teams.
 Points are awarded as follows: Champion (7 points), Finalist (4 points), Best Speaker and Best Brief (3 points each).

-Tier 5 This tier consists of competitions with 10 or fewer teams.
+This tier consists of competitions with 10 or fewer teams.
 Points are awarded as follows: Champion (4 points), Finalist (3 points), Best Speaker and Best Brief (2 points each).

 Additional Notes:

-• Where a competition awards a Best Speaker Award on the preliminary rounds and a separate Best Speaker Award for the final round, the points will be awarded to the Best Speaker in the Preliminary Rounds.
+• When a competition awards a Best Speaker Award on the preliminary rounds and a separate Best Speaker Award for the final round, the points will be awarded to the Best Speaker in the Preliminary Rounds.